Download This Sample

 Sign Me Up

 Lady Diana Frances Spencer, also known as Princess Diana was the first wife of Prince Charles, Prince of Wales, and mother to Prince William and Harry.
 She became an icon not only in Britain but on the world stage for her humanitarian efforts across the globe.

-See the fact file below for more information on the Princess Diana or alternatively, you can download our 20-page Princess Diana worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Princess Diana or alternatively, you can download our 20-page Princess Diana worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 EARLY AND PERSONAL LIFE

 - On July 1, 1961, Princess Diana became Lady Diana Spencer after her father, Edward Spencer, Viscount Althorp inherited the title of Earl Spencer in 1975.

 - Young Diana was educated at Riddlesworth Hall in Norfolk and at West Heath Girls’ School.
 At the age of 16, she moved to Institut Alpin Videmanette, a finishing school in Rougemont, Switzerland.
 Despite being an academically below-average student, she excelled in sports and had a talent for music.

 - The Spencers had a long and close relationship with the British Royal family.
 Diana’s maternal grandmother, Ruth, the Lady Fermoy, once become a lady-in-waiting to the Queen Mother, Queen Elizabeth.

 - She had four siblings; two brothers and two sisters.
 One of her sisters once dated her future husband, Prince Charles.